Politics in Futurama: Earth government

-"Old Freebie", the name of Earth's flag, contains the thirteen stripes of the Flag of the United States and the Grand Union Flag but instead of the 50 stars or the Union Flag in the canton it has a picture of the globe, with North and South America prominently centered.
+"Old Freebie", the name of Earth's flag, contains the thirteen stripes of the Continental Union Flag and the Flag of the United States but instead of the 50 stars or the Union Flag in the canton it has a picture of the globe, with North and South America prominently centered.
 In the episode "A Taste of Freedom", Doctor Zoidberg eats the flag, causing an interplanetary incident.
 This reflects several controversies surrounding the desecration of the American flag.

 The former U.S. Supreme Court has become the Earth's Supreme Court.
-According to Richard Nixon's head, the Earth's Supreme Court is the "one place where the Constitution doesn't mean squat".
-The current Chief Justice is Snoop Dogg while the other members of the Supreme Court are several preserved, jar heads of the members of the U.S. Supreme Court during the 1990s, like Scalia, Thomas or Ginsburg, while the other members are singers or actresses such as Björk or Katey Sagal (who voices Leela).
-Myrtle Fu, a female judge who resembles Judge Judy, was the last non-head in jar Justice at the Supreme Court.
+According to Richard Nixon's disembodied head, the Earth's Supreme Court is the "one place where the Constitution doesn't mean squat".
+The current Chief Justice is Snoop Dogg, while the other members of the Supreme Court are several preserved heads in jars of the members of the U.S. Supreme Court during the 1990s—like Scalia, Thomas or Ginsburg—while the other members are singers or actresses such as Björk or Katey Sagal (who voices Leela).
+Myrtle Fu, a female judge who resembles Judge Judy, was the last non-head-in-jar Justice at the Supreme Court.
 Abe Vigoda was also a member of the Court.
-In "Into the Wild Green Yonder", Leela and her environmentalist cohorts are convicted of various crimes because, while all five female justices vote to acquit, each female justice has only half a vote as the crimes committed were gender-related.
+In "Into the Wild Green Yonder", Leela and her environmentalist cohorts are convicted of various crimes because—while all five female justices vote to acquit—each female justice has only half a vote, as the crimes committed were gender-related.